EnCiv/undebate/README.md

 Then open a git-bash shell - on VSC use Control-\`

     mkdir enciv
     cd enciv
     git clone https://github.com/EnCiv/undebate
     cd undebate
     npm install

-Note - if you are using multiple accounts with heroku, make sure that on your browser you are logged into the account that you want to use on
+Note - if you are using multiple accounts with heroku, make sure that on your browser you are logged into the account that you want to use.
+Create an 'app' on heroku to run this application.
+The app needs to have a unique name so add something unique after undebate.

+    heroku create undebate-something-unique

 This is where we add the MongoDB database.
 You will be able to use this one database when you are running locally, and when you are running in the cloud.

-    heroku create undebate-\<something unique\>
     heroku addons:create mongolab:sandbox

 This is where we get the environment variable with the URI for that database and store it in your bash configuration file so you can use it when you run locally.
 This string has a password in it and it should never be shared or commited to a repo.
 The .gitignore file ignores .bashrc so it won't get pushed into a repo - just make sure it stays that way.